subiloble/tp/docs/UserGuide.md

 * Input can only contain subjects that students have enrolled in.
 * Input can contain multiple subjects.
 * Unfinished subjects remain unfinished.
+* Subjects of archived students cannot be unfinished.

 Examples:
 * `unfinish 1 s\CS2103` marks CS2103 as not completed by student 1.